-Impairment on loans and advances to customers has been identified as a key audit matter, due to its complex structure, significant estimates and assumptions including the impact of COVID-19, and management's judgments.
+Impairment on loans and advances to customers has been identified as a key audit matter, due to its complex structure, significant estimates and management's judgments.

 - We performed loan reviews for selected loan samples which include a detailed examination of loan files and related information and tested their classification.
-In this context, the current status of the loan customer has been evaluated by including the impact of COVID-19 on prospective information and macroeconomic variables. - We tested the accuracy and completeness of the data in the calculation models for the loans which are assessed on collective basis.
+In this context, the current status of the loan customer has been evaluated on prospective information and macroeconomic variables. - We tested the accuracy and completeness of the data in the calculation models for the loans which are assessed on collective basis.
 The expected credit loss calculation was tested through recalculation.
-The models used for the calculation of the risk parameters were examined and the risk parameters for the selected sample portfolios were recalculated. - We assessed the macroeconomic models that includes COVID-19 effects which are used to reflect forward looking expectations and tested the effect of the risk parameters by recalculation method. - We evaluated the qualitative and quantitative factors that includes COVID-19 effects which are used in determining the significant increase in credit risk. - We evaluated the sufficiency and appropriateness of the notes to the consolidated financial statements related to impairment of loans and advances to customers.
+The models used for the calculation of the risk parameters were examined and the risk parameters for the selected sample portfolios were recalculated. - We assessed the macroeconomic models which are used to reflect forward looking expectations and tested the effect of the risk parameters by recalculation method. - We evaluated the qualitative and quantitative factors which are used in determining the significant increase in credit risk. - We evaluated the sufficiency and appropriateness of the notes to the consolidated financial statements related to impairment of loans and advances to customers.